 1. “Take It Easy” by Eagles

 “Take It Easy” combines easygoing melodies with the feeling of being caught between nonstop movement and the need to pause.
-The lyrics highlight the struggle to manage life’s pressures while trying to stay relaxed.
+It’s about the struggle to manage life’s pressures while trying to stay relaxed.

 Related: “Take It Easy” Song Meaning